Using the /trace endpoint

 All the examples provided here are from the country package template.

-When you run a simulation on a specific situation (e.g. use the /calculate endpoint), you might want to understand the calculation.
-The /trace endpoint is here to help you analyse the simulation calculation step by step.
+When running a simulation on a specific situation (e.g. using the /calculate endpoint), you might want to understand the calculation.
+The /trace endpoint is here to help analyse the simulation calculation step by step.

 Application: analyse disposable income calculation for one person

-Let’s say that you want to calculate the disposable_income for one person earning a salary on the same period.
+Let’s say that you want to calculate the disposable_income for one person earning a salary in a specific period.
 You start with the following JSON situation description:

 {